 Cascade continues to work closely with its Oregon Low Income Advisory Group to better

-understand the capacity of the WAP (Weatherization Assistance Program) to serve Cascade homes and evaluate strategies designed to maintain active Agency participation in the program either through modifications to the program measures, incentives, or delivery approach.
+understand the capacity of the WAP to serve Cascade homes and evaluate strategies designed to maintain active Agency participation in the program either through modifications to the program measures, incentives, or delivery approach.
 Such utility collaboration will become particularly important in light of impending reductions to both ARRA and other critical federal funding sources.

-Program modifications discussed with the Advisory Group and implemented in 2010 included an extension of the OLIEC program to incorporate rebates for high efficiency natural gas water heaters, and to allow participation by non-profit entities engaged in providing affordable, energy-efficient housing for low-income individuals.
+Program modifications discussed with the Advisory Group and implemented in 2010 included an extension of the OLIEC program to incorporate rebates for high efficiency natural gas water heaters and to allow participation by non-profit entities engaged in providing affordable, energy-efficient housing for low-income individuals.
 Cascade will continue its efforts to identify opportunities to utilize the available OLIEC funds in a manner that achieves the greatest amount of cost-effective therm savings at homes occupied by low-income households.

 Outside Determinants of Customer Usage

 Cascade has remained active in monitoring external developments at the state and national level which carry potential impacts to customer usage within our service territory.
 Such developments include changes to Residential and Commercial building codes.
 Several substantial changes to Washington code were scheduled to go into effect on July 1, 2010.
 However, some of the proposed code changes were delayed for reasons of practicality following concerns from the building industry and greater community regarding costs and impacts to consumers.
 Specifically, the Washington State Building Code Council had proposed a rule that would have made duct sealing mandatory for all residential upgrades involving a furnace repair or replacement.
-This change would have had direct impacts on the operation of our Conservation Incentive Program, and would have led to the elimination of our rebate for furnace replacement paired with PTCS duct sealing.
+This change would have had direct impacts on the operation of our Conservation Incentive Program, and would have led to the elimination of our rebate for furnace replacement paired with PTCS Performance Tested Comfort Systems) duct sealing.
 The Washington State Building Code Council has since enacted an emergency rule making duct testing mandatory with changes or upgrades to HVAC equipment.
 However the rule did not mandate concurrent sealing.
 In March of 2012, the State Building Code Council issued proposed amendments to WA code, including an alternation that would make the revised rule governing HVAC and duct sealing permanent.
 According to the documents provided by the Council, it appears that alterations to space conditioning systems must now be accompanied by testing to the duct system that is connected to the new or replacement space-conditioning equipment.
 It is likely this change will become permanent.

-Additional measures resulting from proposed code changes offered for review during February 2012, that have the potential to impact Cascade’s Conservation Incentive Program are outlined below:
+Outlined below are additional measures resulting from proposed code changes offered for review during February 2012 that have the potential to impact Cascade’s Conservation Incentive Program:

 PTCS Duct Sealing (Residential- Existing) – As stated above, it does not appear that PTCS duct sealing upgrades will be mandatory in existing construction.
 However, code will mandate that when a space conditioning system is altered by the installation or replacement of space-conditioning equipment, the duct system connected to the new or replacement space conditioning equipment shall be tested and the results provided to the building official and homeowner.
 Exceptions will be made for duct systems that are documented to have been previously sealed as confirmed through field verification and diagnostic testing; are less than 40 linear feet in unconditioned spaces; were

 constructed, insulated or sealed with asbestos; or are part of an addition of less than 750 square feet.

-Therefore the technical therm savings potential associated with the combined high-efficiency furnace + PTCS duct sealing measure has been restored in the Company’s overall Technical Potential estimate per the breakdown in Table 6-4.
+Therefore, the technical therm savings potential associated with the combined high-efficiency furnace + PTCS duct sealing measure has been restored in the Company’s overall Technical Potential estimate per the breakdown in Table 6-4.